-- If your baby is sensitive to acidic foods then you have to wait till your baby turns one year because oranges and all citrus fruits are acidic in nature.
+- If your baby is sensitive to acidic foods then you have to wait till your baby turns one year because oranges and all citrus fruits are acidic.
 Or else your baby might get rashes.

 - It’s always better to ask your pediatrician before introducing any new food or juice to your baby.

 - To make orange juice first wash the oranges in water.

 - Squeeze them with the help of a juicer or with a hand.

 - Remove the pulp from the juice and then offer the juice.

 - Don’t add honey or sugar.
 You can add honey or sugar if your baby is one year old.